Dwscdv3/BadBoy/README.md

 Because of tile deduplicating, the images cannot be rendered linearly anymore.
 Therefore, if an image cannot finish drawing in a single frame, the inconsistency state of the tileset and BG map will make the graphics look glitched.
 So I tried to utilize the alternate 0 ~ 127 tiles area ($9000 ~ $97FF) and alternate BG map area ($9C00 ~ $9FFF) for every second frame.
 The screen can be switched to render using data from either the main area or the alternate area.
 After a whole image is rendered, switch the screen.

-Then, almost all of the glitches have gone, except for only a few frames contained more than 128 frame specific tiles (mentioned before, that little vampire), that additional part must be written into a global area shared by both buffers.
+Thus, almost all of the glitches have gone, except for only a few frames contained more than 128 frame specific tiles -- that additional part must be placed into a global area shared by both buffers.

 (By the way, the existence of these switchable alternate area is interesting.
 Did Nintendo intentionally design this for double buffering?
 Or was it just a coincidence?)

-## Note

-Audio isn't included since there is no more space left for it, and it will be extremely difficult to play every note in time without degrading the video rendering performance.

-I'm not expected anyone would fork or build this project, so resources are excluded from this repository.
-(It's over 40 MB.)
-If you actually need it, just ask me by E-mail, or extract all frames from the video, and use some tools such as Photoshop to reduce these images to 4 colors.
-(My image converter uses grayscale 0, 85, 170, 255.)

 ## Credit

-Ported by Dwscdv3
+Ported by me (Dwscdv3)

 [**Bad Apple!!** PV made by **あにら さん**](https://www.nicovideo.jp/watch/sm8628149)